sonujaiswal450/shopease-a-E-commerce-platform/README.md

 ## 💡 About the Project

-**Shopsy** is more than just a project — it's a full-fledged online shopping platform developed using **HTML, CSS, PHP**, and **MySQL** with clear separation between user and admin roles.
+**Shopease** is more than just a project — it's a full-fledged online shopping platform developed using **HTML, CSS, PHP**, and **MySQL** with clear separation between user and admin roles.
 The platform helps both customers and administrators manage shopping and product operations smoothly.

 ---